Trek highlights

 Similarly, the Manaslu Circuit trek is not for beginner trekkers.
 However, if you are fit and determined, you can do the Manaslu Circuit trek.
 Pre-trek training is a must for this trek.

-The Manaslu Circuit trek costs USD XXXX per person.
+The Manaslu Circuit trek costs USD 1,050 per person.
 We also have group discounts for 2 or more trekkers.

 If you need any specific service, feel free to contact us.
 We can design the Manaslu Circuit trek package as per your budget and requirements.

 Bookings are open for Manaslu Circuit trek 2026 departures.
+You can easily book the Manaslu Circuit trek package online using our website.
 Get your seat with us and enjoy a stress-free, safe trip in the Himalayas.

 | Number of trekkers |